 “I’m going to head up,” I said, pointing towards the highest level of the fort.
 My fiancé’s eyes caught the sunlight.
 He would’ve protected and loved me if I had let him.
 He would’ve honored me and held my hand if I were to fall ill.
 These were things he had seen as truths, but within his confines, they were not my truths.
 He wanted to own some part of me.
 He favored my entrapment over freedom.
 I wanted to marry, I did.
 But not like this, and not to him.
 Should I ever marry, I thought, my love would fly.
 I’d breathe underwater.
 Regardless of whether I ever married, I would swim across oceans.
 I would revel in all things.
 I would be queen.

 At the top of El Morro, a large, grey lighthouse stood against the ocean.
 Rain began to fall over our warm skin.
 My daughter, her hair blowing over her widened eyes, grabbed my hand.
 “I’m scared of being blown over the wall, mama,” she said.

 I held her close and heard a voice: End it.

 Did he know?
 He stood, as large and stalwart as a garita.
 The air between us was weightless, without color.
 One can have everything, truly, just not certain things.
 It’s important to acknowledge this fact when assessing one’s infinite number of options, especially when something is about to be let go.

 “Ready to head back?” my fiancé asked.

-I nodded, feeling a pang, but also a thrill.
+I nodded, feeling a deep pang, but also a thrill.
 My decision had been made.
 No, I would say.
 A thousand times, no.